vasiliyph/UWP-Helpers/README.md

 # Edi.UWP.Helpers
-Helpers and Utils for Windows 10 UWP Projects
+Helpers and Utils for Windows 10 UWP Projects.
+This document is not always keep updated with the library.
+Please check sample app also (also not always updated, what a big Ken it is!)

 NuGet URL: [https://www.nuget.org/packages/Edi.UWP.Helpers/](https://www.nuget.org/packages/Edi.UWP.Helpers/)

 Author's Blog: [http://edi.wang](http://edi.wang)

 ---
-V1.0.6
+V1.0.10

 ## Features